top of page

 Altar de Dólores and Chia pets.
 Photo By Frank Coronado

-The Friday before Palm Sunday is El Viernes de Dolores, dedicated to La Virgen de Dolores (Our Lady of Sorrows).
-Families, churches, and public spaces set up altares de Dolores—beautiful and symbolic altars decorated with purple cloth, bitter oranges, wheatgrass, flowers, mirrors, and 7 cups with water of 7 colors representing each of the 7 sorrows of the Virgen.
-These altars reflect pain and hope and are often seen as a spiritual counterpart to the ofrenda or altar de muertos during Día de los Muertos.
+The Friday before Palm Sunday, known as El Viernes de Dolores, is dedicated to La Virgen de Dolores (Our Lady of Sorrows).
+Families, churches, and public spaces set up altares de Dolores, which are beautifully decorated altars.
+These altars feature purple cloth, bitter oranges, wheatgrass, flowers, mirrors, and seven cups representing each of the seven sorrows of the Virgen.
+They reflect both pain and hope and are akin to the ofrenda or altar de muertos during DĆa de los Muertos.

-This is an excellent opportunity for Spanish learners to explore religious vocabulary and poetic expressions around emotion, symbolism, and tradition.
+This is a wonderful opportunity for Spanish learners to explore vocabulary related to religion, poetry, and expression.

 • Altar de Dolores – altar for Our Lady of Sorrows